AV1080p/3xp10it/readme.md

 ### Disclaimer

 ```
-[!] legal disclaimer: Usage of xdump.py for attacking targets without prior mutual consent is illegal.
+[!] legal disclaimer: Usage of 3xp10it.py and web.py for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program
 ```